guillotinaweb/grange/docs/TUTORAL.md

 <pa-button (click)="delete()" color="destructive">Delete</pa-button>
 ```

-Let's make it extend `BaseView` so we can access the view context easily.
+Let's make it extend `ViewView` so we can access the view context easily.
 The context is always typed as `any`.
 As we know the context is a player object, it would be nice to map it to a custom `Player` interface:

 ```ts